AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 In this section, we discuss how to manually deallocate objects.

-Our starting point to manually deallocate an object is the generic :ada:`Unchecked_Deallocation` procedure.
+Our starting point to manually deallocate an object is the generic :ada:`Ada.Unchecked_Deallocation` procedure.
 We first instantiate this procedure for an access type whose objects we want to be able to deallocate.
 For example, let's instantiate it for the :ada:`Integer_Access` type:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Access_Types.Simple_Unchecked_Deallocation